 The seasonality of the trade was remarkably specific and consistent over these 60 years: it aligned with the two major gift seasons of Christmas and, to a lesser extent, Easter.
 The origin of this economic rhythm in the book trade dates back to the early republic, when the earliest efforts at book distribution beyond printers' immediate locale relied on rivers and canals that froze in winter.
 This inheritance of environmental logistics was augmented by the fact that in summer many trades entailed extra work and many additional forms of entertainment became available, which meant that most Americans had less reading time in that season.
 (We see this fact corroborated by significant dips in library checkout data during summer.)
 Despite the establishment of a pervasive rail distribution network and the shift away from agricultural labor, the book remained, to an important degree, a gift commodity into the twentieth century.2

 Stokes posted its highest sales in October for a total of 28 years, or nearly half, of the 60 years on record.
 The next most frequent month for annual sales highs was September, which held that position 13 times.
 October was by far the most common month for annual sales highs in the years before 1910 and after the worst of the depression years, from 1934 on.
 Most of the years in which September or other months had the highest sales fell during WWI, the Great Depression, and the 1920s boom – irregular markets.
 In many years, sales in the highest month were so much higher than in the other eleven as to be a statistical outlier.
 And yet there are signs, over the course of this period, toward a more even distribution of sales across the calendar year.
+As Figure 3 suggests, WWI likely coincided with a significant step in this direction.
+One might speculate whether the book became less of a gift commodity or other gift commodities simply overtook it.

 “Summary Record of Sales (May 1881 to August 1941),” Volume 633, Series 8, J. B. Lippincott Company Records, Historical Society of Pennsylvania, Pennsylvania, PA. ↩︎